 There was one occasion in April 2017 when upon request by the legal representative, the former IAO conducted the interview in the Fót Children’s Home of two highly vulnerable unaccompanied minor brothers who had been victims of sexual abuse.
 The former IAO, in cooperation with the Children’s Home guaranteed that the necessary technological equipment would be available in a private room facing a calm park where the children would feel safe and could therefore open up about their experiences.
 This was, according to the HHC, a great example of child-friendly administration.
 However, no similar example of good practice happened since then.
-Owing to Covid-19, the asylum authority found it easier to just not conduct interviews with unaccompanied minors in 2020, who all requested to be transferred to another Member State, based on the Dublin Regulation.
+Due to Covid-19, the asylum authority found it easier to avoid conducting interviews with unaccompanied minors in 2020, who all requested to be transferred to another Member State, based on the Dublin Regulation.

 Amendments that entered into force on 1 January 2018 describe detailed procedural safeguards for interviewing children.
 These include the requirement for the asylum authority to conduct the asylum interview in an understandable manner and by taking into account the age, maturity, and the cultural and gender particularities of the child.
 This includes a child-friendly interview room for children below the age of 14.
 Any subsequent interview needs to be conducted by the same case officer in case the child needs to be heard.
 Finally, case officers interviewing children must possess the necessary knowledge on interviewing children.